 How Long Do I Have to File a Premises Liability Lawsuit in Florida?

-If you’re injured, you’ll generally have up to four years to file a premises liability lawsuit for damages.
+If you’re injured, you’ll generally have up to two years to file a premises liability lawsuit for damages.
 If a loved one is killed in a fatal accident, you’ll have up to two years to file a wrongful death action.
+This deadline may differ depending on the facts of your case.

 Do not let the statute of limitations expire before filing your personal injury claim.
 If that happens, you will give up the right to demand money from those responsible for your injuries and suffering.